TinyDownUnder

 Off-grid living is about more than disconnecting from utility services — it is about building a life that is self-reliant, sustainable and deliberate.
 Tiny homes — particularly tiny homes on wheels and other compact types — are ideally suited to off-grid applications because their modest size makes it realistic to generate all the energy and water you need without industrial-scale systems.

 In Australia, where sunshine is abundant and land outside major centres is comparatively affordable, off-grid tiny home living is a practical option for those prepared to plan carefully and invest in the right systems.
+If you are still looking for the right block, our buying land guide covers what to check before purchasing rural or remote land.

 Energy Systems